NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/gearguide/+page.svelte.md

   - Provides 15% detail damage, 35% crit damage to bosses.
 It is strictly better than s5 eternia, and the only reason why you'd stick with eternia is if you wanted to be a little cheap about gear upgrades.
   - Both Guardian Knight and Ninja sets (the other orange sets) are not strictly offensive, with Ninja providing p-heal and Guardian Knight being a defensive set.
 Thus, this is clearly the best.
 - [S5 Gazing Time](https://www.aurakingdom-db.com/item/19744-eternias-time-travel-hat) - This is a free set, which is super nice.
 Because you can exchange for tons of copies of this from VOE (which you should have been running), you can also easily get this to a very high star for free.
 Use LP to get each to 3 stars, then combine those.
-  - Provides 10% dmg%, 10% detail damage to all elements.
+  - Provides 10% dmg%, 10% damage dealt to all elements.
+  - Provides you the same amount of pen as s1 gear while being much cheaper
   - This upgrade loses you all of the cdmg from holy chant, along with 2% d-dmg, BUT: Allows you to use s1 enchant cards (eg more pen) and higher base stats.
 This makes it a compelling upgrade for those at s5 who need a minor power boost, while being almost completely free.

 **Bottom Armor**